Strength-based therapy is an approach to positive psychotherapy that draws on what is going well in your life and your personal strengths.

 - How will you pay for therapy?
 Does the therapist take your insurance or otherwise offer rates that will work with your budget?

 - When and where will you attend sessions?
-Does the therapist offer treatment at a location that is convenient for you and at times that work with your schedule?
+Does the therapist offer treatment at a location that is convenient for you and at times that works with your schedule?